 - This event has passed.

-3-day workshop “Sold Out” – Robot Made: Large-Scale Robotic Timber Fabrication in Architecture (21 AIBC credits approved)
+3-day workshop – Robot Made: Large-Scale Robotic Timber Fabrication in Architecture (7 or 21 AIBC LUs)

-Assistant Professor David Correa from University of Waterloo and Director of Technology Oliver David Krieg from Intelligent City, and Associate Professor AnnaLisa Meyboom from UBC SALA,will hold a technical workshop on robotic fabrication in collaboration with UBC Centre for Advanced Wood Processing (CAWP).
+Assistant Professor David Correa from University of Waterloo, Director of Technology Oliver David Krieg from Intelligent City, and Associate Professor AnnaLisa Meyboom from UBC SALA,will hold a technical workshop on robotic fabrication in collaboration with UBC Centre for Advanced Wood Processing (CAWP).
 While many industries have made leaps and bounds in adopting highly flexible and fully automated fabrication workflows using robotics, the construction and design industry are only just starting to open the door to these technologies.
 Recent developments in robotics combined with more accessible design-to-fabrication tools can now offer architects, designers and fabricators unprecedented access to a new design paradigm.
 We are pleased to welcome two experts to share their knowledge and experience with students and practicing architects here at UBC.
 Using a state-of-the-art eight-axis industrial robotic work cell in the CAWP pilot manufacturing pilot, the workshop will guide participants through the unique technical and conceptual foundations that underpin robotic milling in wood through the development and construction of a full-scale fabrication project.